FerdinandoPH/HangmanOnline/README.md

 The assets folder contains the sound files, the images, and the dictionary that the game uses

-The text file "autoevaluacion.txt" contains all the improvements made from the original hangman that was used as a starting point of the project (located in "base")
+The text file "autoevaluacion.txt" contains all the improvements made from the original hangman that was meant as a starting point of the project (located in "base")

 The folder "calentamiento" contains the files "ahorcadov0.py", "ahorcadov1.py" and "ahorcadov2.py", which are basic hangman versions I had to do before starting the actual project.